transifex/transifex-swift/README.md

 ### Fetching translations

-As soon as `fetchTranslations` is called, the SDK will attempt to download the translations for all locales - except for the source locale - that are defined in the initialization of `TXNative`.
+As soon as `fetchTranslations` is called, the SDK will attempt to download the translations for all locales that are defined in the initialization of `TXNative`.

 The `fetchTranslations` method in the above examples is called as soon as the application launches, but that's not required.
 Depending on the application, the developer